quabot/quabot.github.io/docs/modules/tickets.md

 ### **Why can't users delete or close tickets?**

-The panel might have “Staff only Delete Tickets” enabled, or the relevant buttons may have restricted permissions.
-Check button-level Allowed/Blocked roles.
+The action might be restricted to staff, blocked for non-owners, or they do not have the required or blocked roles.
+Configure this on the "Permissions" tab.

 ### **My ticket channels appear in the wrong category!**